Treasures of China (18 days)

 Day 17/Sat: Hong Kong (B/L)

-Morning sightseeing of Hong Kong begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
+Our morning sightseeing in Hong Kong begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
 The heart of Hong Kong’s business district, Central is home to the regional headquarters of many multinational financial services corporations.
 Consulates general and consulates of many countries are also located in this area, as is the government of Hong Kong.

 We then proceed to the top of Victoria Peak.
 Also known as Mount Austin or The Peak among locals, Victoria Peak is located in the western half of Hong Kong Island with an altitude of 552 meters (1,811 feet).
 The peak offers sweeping views over Central, Victoria Harbour and the surrounding islands.